Students of the International Baccalaureate (IB) Diploma Programme must study a subject from each of one of the 6 academic areas.

 Group 3 – Individuals and Societies – Business and Management or Environmental Systems and Societies, Psychology.

-Group 4 – Experimental Sciences – Biology, Chemistry, Physics or Design Technology#.
+Group 4 – Sciences – Biology, Chemistry, Physics or Design Technology#.

-Group 6 – The Arts – Dance, Music, Theatre, Visual Arts, Design Technology, and Film.
+Group 6 – The Arts – Dance, Music, Theatre, Visual Arts, and Film.

-# Design Technology can also be studied as a group 6 subject in which case another experimental science subject must be studied.
+# In Year 10 Design Technology can also be studied as a Group 6 subject in which case another Science subject (Science) must be studied.
 Guidance is available to assist students select their subjects to tailor their IB Diploma Programme.

 A full list of subjects offered can be found in the subject matrix (PDF, 365KB).